Macros

 2. Use the Macro

-Invoke the macro with a data table containing variable values:
+Invoke the macro with a data table containing variable-value pairs.
+Each row contains a variable name and its value:

 Scenario: Admin can access dashboard